akhilP7/ResourceService/README.md

 # ResourceService
 Resource service for scheduling appointment

 1. To create an appointment, resource creation is the initial step.
-It holds the resourceId, resourceMeaning, availabilityDate, availabilityStartTime and availabilityEndTime.
+It holds the resourceId, resourceMeaning, resourceType, availabilityDate, availabilityStartTime and availabilityEndTime.

 # Dependency_Repositories